-Advertise opportunities on your committee in your chapter’s monthly newsletter or on the HBA Community
+Advertise opportunities on your committee on the HBA Community.

 Tap into your network – do you have colleagues, acquaintances that would be perfect for a role?
 Ask!

-Reach out to large groups on social media – use LinkedIn, Twitter, Facebook, wherever
+Reach out to large groups on social media – use LinkedIn, Twitter, Facebook, etc.

 Attend HBA events – your own events are one of the best places to find and recruit new talent.
 Attend as many as you can with your eye open for individuals looking to get involved.

 Develop one of your committee members as your successor.
 Think about succession planning early.